drduh/Debian-Privacy-Server-Guide/README.md

 Select **Create**.

-After a short while, verify an *A record* is returned with the correct IPv4 address for your VM instance:
+After a short while, verify an *A record* is returned with the correct IPv4 address for the instance:

     $ dig +short a duh.to
     104.197.215.107